 However, this method can easily become cumbersome.
 Both your laptop and your desktop will need to have ethernet ports.
 If your laptop doesn’t have an ethernet port, you’ll also need an adapter to plug the ethernet cable into.

-If you already have an ethernet cable, it makes more sense to connect your PC directly to your modem for a stable internet connection.
+If you already have an ethernet cable, connecting your PC directly to your modem for a stable internet connection makes more sense.

 The laptop hotspot can be a short-term solution for setups where your gaming PC is too far from the modem to plug an ethernet cord directly into it.

 However, a PCI-e card or USB adapter would be a better long-term solution, as you won’t have to charge it like a laptop, and they won’t take up as much space in your gaming setup.

 Finding and installing drivers

-Installing the drivers is one step you will have to take when you use a new adapter, whether it’s a USB or a WiFi card.
+Installing the drivers is one step when using a new adapter, whether a USB or a WiFi card.

 Depending on your system and the type of hotspot you use, you may need to install drivers when you use a WiFi hotspot.

-When you plug in a new piece of equipment, your computer will automatically prompt you to install the drivers.
+When you plug in a new piece of equipment, your computer automatically prompts you to install the drivers.

 Most drivers come on a CD-ROM but are also available online for download.
 If you have a cabled internet connection, you can download the drivers that way, but you don’t need to if you have the disk.

 Occasionally, your computer won’t prompt you to install the drivers.
-If that is the case, you can find the manufacturer’s information online and get the drivers that way.
+You can find the manufacturer’s information online and get the drivers that way.

 This isn’t a convenient method if you don’t have a wired internet connection, so look for adapters with their drivers on a disk to make your installation experience more pleasant.

 Without the drivers, your WiFi adapters won’t work.
-Make sure that the drivers are compatible with your operating system when you are choosing your adapter.
+Ensure the drivers are compatible with your operating system when choosing your adapter.